-We need a new kind of yoga – a yoga just for women.
+We need a new kind of practice – a practice just for women.
 We need a practice that is responsive to what women need.
 One where it’s safe for us to show up just as we are.
 Where we get to make the rules, move our bodies in ways that feel good, connect, share, and heal together.
-We need a yoga practice that honors us completely.
+We need a practice that honors us completely.
 One where soft is the new hard, where we can practice receiving instead of giving, and where we can learn to surrender instead of to push.
 It’s time we start listening to our own bodies and our deepest wisdom and ask what life could look like through this new paradigm of feminine leadership.

 My journey has been about really understanding feminine spirituality—looking closely at women’s desires, our bodies, our wounds.
 I’ve worked with female mentors and spiritual teachers who have shown me how we can be taught in ways that meet us as whole women and acknowledge all parts of ourselves.
 I’ve gotten to know thousands of women, asked deep questions, and studied who we are collectively and individually.
-And I’ve brought this wisdom back to my yoga.
+And I’ve brought this wisdom back to my yoga teaching and leadership.

 And because you are here, I trust you are ready to live and lead from this source of wisdom.

-I have created a 9-month Women’s Yoga and Leadership Training based on the principals of The Practice®.
-It is not a typical yoga teacher training.
+I have created a 6-month Sacred Leadership Training based on the principals of The Practice®.
+It is not a yoga teacher training.
 It is a feminine spiritual and leadership training that can applied to all aspects of your life.
 It will take you on a deep dive into yourself so that you can navigate your dark shadows and find your own wisdom, honor who you really are, and bring your gifts into the light so that you can serve and lead from your own experience as a woman.
-This 9-month immersion is about remembering who you truly are, and then learning to lead from that place.
+This 6-month training is about remembering who you truly are, and then learning to lead from that place.

 I’ve taken part in multiple yoga teacher trainings over the years, and while I was taught how to do the poses and how to teach them, I was never taught how to lead, to facilitate, or to hold space.
 That part was missing and I had to learn it outside of the yoga world.
 In this training, the principals of leadership will be our focus.
 We will work on authentic connection, vulnerability, and using personal experience as a way to transmit your wisdom.

 We will learn how to lead from a place of intuition and personal expression.
-We will explore what the yoga means to us and how it feels in our own bodies, as well as how to translate that to support other women in their own journeys.
+We will explore feminine spirituality and wisdom and learn how to translate that to support other women in their own journeys.
 We will deepen into the body and tap into its wisdom.
 We will expose the inner critic, our wounds (both personal and collective), and the difficulties we face as Western women so we understand what is needed to heal.
 I believe that in order to truly teach and serve, we have to know ourselves intimately, and know who we are teaching.

 This is a university-style course with university standards.
 We will go deep and come out strong.

 Feeling the call?
-Here is what our journey together will look like: The 9-month course will be divided into three parts, or trimesters.
+Here is what our journey together will look like: The 6-month course will be divided into three parts.
 (1) Remember.
 (2) Deepen.
 (3) Lead.
 Throughout each trimester we will spiral deeper into the understanding and wisdom behind The Practice®.
 If you desire to continue on to be certified as a teacher of The Practice, there is a separate week-long intensive in July, after the leadership training has concluded.

 We will also focus on understanding the woman’s body.
-This includes how stress manifests in our physical experience, and how a woman’s body moves differently than a man’s and therefore needs a different approach to yoga.
+We will explore our wounds and inner trappings through embodiment.
 We will study the cycles and rhythms of a woman’s experience, and how through the body we can access wisdom, intuition, and a deep inner knowing.

 We will explore connection and vulnerability, and how we can use these to heal and awaken.
 We will study how, as a society, we experience feeling disconnected and how we habitually see others as different from ourselves.
-We will seek to understand how constructs in our mainstream society (particularly within the mainstream yoga culture) inadvertently keep a woman from experiencing her full range of femininity.
+We will seek to understand how constructs in our mainstream society inadvertently keep a woman from experiencing her full range of femininity.
 We will get to know you and the women we will be serving

 In the second trimester, we will continue to deepen on our pilgrimage into ourselves and our “learned experience.”
 We will explore what yoga and sacred movement look like through a feminine lens, and discuss the meaning and purpose behind the structure of The Practice®.
-You will get to sink into your body and explore how the yoga affects you.
-You will learn the “why” behind the poses, how to teach asana, and how to translate your personal experience in a way that can serve other women.
+You will get to sink into your body and explore how the movement affects you.
+You will learn the “why” behind the poses, how to lead from an embodied experience, and how to translate your personal experience in a way that can serve other women.

-We will also explore how to hold space, and how to tap into our intuition as a way to lead and guide women.
+We will also explore how to hold space, how to lead circle, and how to tap into our intuition as a way to lead and guide women.
 You will get practice deepening into your “wise self” and following her guidance.

 The second trimester will be quieter.
 You will be learning from experience, writing, and beginning to understand the healing potential of The Practice®.
-This trimester spans the dark and cold winter months, and you will be retreating deep into yourself, preparing to come out and bloom in our third trimester.
+You will be retreating deep into yourself, preparing to come out and bloom in our third trimester.

-During the final three months, you will learn how to weave together everything we’ve learned and lead The Practice® yourself.
 We will discuss how to facilitate circle, how to hold space for women as they process and transform, and how to set energetic boundaries for yourself and the group, so that you can keep yourself open and able to serve without getting attached.
 We will explore how to lead The Practice, and how the skills you have gained can be taken back into your work and offerings.
-You will practice teaching.
+You will practice leading.
 You will learn how to use your voice, speak from your gut, and guide from your intuition.
 You will learn how to witness bodies and teach to what a woman needs in the moment.
 You will learn to lead from your heart.